London's best luxury hotels

 For a classically English experience Claridge's is our top choice (with The Goring following closely behind).

-If you seek a larger international style hotel with a full complement of services then we suggest the Corinthia or the Rosewood.
+If you seek a larger international style hotel with a full complement of services, then we suggest the Corinthia or the Rosewood.

 For large, apartment style accommodations choose the Bulgari.
-If you seek a more boutique style then Chiltern Firehouse, The Beaumont or The Wellesley will not disappoint.
+If you seek a more boutique style, then the Chiltern Firehouse, The Beaumont or The Wellesley will not disappoint.

 Copyright 2018 LTI.
 Some rights reserved.

-Note: Editor's Note — Editor's Note — LTI is a global members-only luxury travel ratings organization for the discerning traveler.
-CNN is collaborating with LTI to offer content normally available only to its members.
-Click here for more (use invitation code CNN400